apache/couchdb/src/docs/src/api/server/authn.rst

 .. note::

     Before CouchDB v3.3.2 it was only possible to define roles as a JSON array of strings.
-Now you can also use a comma-seperated list to define the user roles in your JWT token.
+Now you can also use a comma-separated list to define the user roles in your JWT token.
 The following declarations are equal: